 Clinical Guide to Transfusion

-This edition evolved from the original print version first published by the Canadian Red Cross Society with Anita Ali as editor.
-The 2006 edition, edited by Gwen Clarke and Morris Blajchman, was the first to be published online as well as in print.
+Originally published by the Canadian Red Cross Society, the Clinical Guide to Transfusion was originally a print publication with Anita Ali as editor.
+The 2006 edition, edited by Gwen Clarke and Morris Blajchman, was the first version to be published online as well as in print.

 Gwen Clarke, MD FRCPC and Sophie Chargé, PhD

 Editors of the Clinical Guide to Transfusion online edition.

 Important disclaimer: This material is an educational tool providing guidelines for the care of patients.
 These recommendations should thus not be applied rigidly, since they could result in some patients receiving unnecessary transfusions or experiencing adverse effects from under-transfusion.
 The guidelines are mainly for adult patients and may not necessarily apply to the treatment of children.
 The recommendations do not replace the need in some cases to consult an expert in Transfusion Medicine to provide optimal patient care.